Tools & capabilities

 ”This contains the closed Intercom conversations with your members.
 Keep in mind that especially if the conversation is old our process might have changed, and it concerns only a single member.
 The data in the Intercom notes are usually relevant, it’s usually that the customer service person asked help from a more experience colleague.”

-If you plan on using a Dust app in an action, we highly recommend carefully setting its name and description so it’s not a complete black box for your assistant.
-You can do so via the Settings of your Dust app.
-The assistant won’t know when and why to use it if it does not understand its purpose.
+If you plan on using a Dust app in an action, we highly recommend carefully setting its name and description so it’s not a complete black box for your agent.
+You can do so via the Settings

 What Use Cases Can Tools Unlock?

-Examples of assistants using multiple tools
+Examples of agents using multiple tools

 Examples of Dust Apps tools (Advanced tools)